Jewish Federation of Greater Vancouver

 Finances

-In F2019, Jewish Federation of Greater Vancouver paid external fundraisers $3k to raise $34k.
-In other words, it costs JFGV $0.09 to raise $1 through external fundraisers.
+In F2023, Jewish Federation of Greater Vancouver paid external fundraisers $2k.
+These external fundraisers raised $23k in donations.
+This means it costs JFGV $0.10 to raise $1 using external fundraisers.

 This charity report is an update that has been sent to Jewish Federation of Greater Vancouver for review.
 Changes and edits may be forthcoming.